iPhone or iPad can’t connect to WiFi – How to fix the problem

 a) Firstly, plug your iPad into your computer and start up iTunes, this may take a few moments depending on the speed of your computer.

 b) Now navigate to the “Device” section on iTunes and select your device.

 c) Once iTunes has loaded the Device Dashboard screen click on “Check for updates”.

-If an update is available iTunes will provide you with a notice, allowing you to download and then install the update on your device.
+You can get new iOS 9.3 update with a cable to iTunes on PC/Mac, allowing you to download and then install the update on your devices.
 Once this has been completed restart your iPad and attempt to establish a WiFi connection again, which should now be fixed.

 Turning off New WiFi Assist feature on iOS 9 on iPhone

 The new Wi-Fi Assist is turn on defaulted when you upgrade to iOS 9.2.
 This feature will turn Wi-Fi to Mobile data when you have a weak internet connection.
 Try turning this On and Off to see if this is messing up your internet.
 To do this goto: Settings -> Cellular -> Wi-Fi Assist (scroll to the bottom and turn it off)

 Go Tap on Settings -> General -> Reset -> Reset All Settings

 This will reset your iPhone to the default setting, it won’t delete photos and other media.